 TIREM (Terrain Integrated Rough Earth Model) is a SignalPropagationModel which can compute propagation loss as a result of irregular terrain, water, and other non-line-of-sight effects.

-Use of TIREM requires an additional DLL which can be requested from AGI support.
+Use of TIREM requires an additional JAR file which can be requested from AGI support.

 The functionality described in this topic requires a license for the TIREM Library.

 STK Components includes two implementations of TIREM with different system requirements.